tenzir/tenzir/web/docs/about-vast/README.md

 ## What is VAST?

 VAST is an embeddable telemetry engine for structured event data, purpose-built for use cases in security operations.

+### Use Cases

 Consider VAST if you want to:

-- Build a federated detection and response architecture
-- Store, aggregate, and manage massive amounts of telemetry
+- Store, aggregate, and manage massive amounts of security telemetry
+- BYO data science and data engineering tools for security analytics
+- Build a foundation for a federated detection and response architecture
-- Operationalize threat intelligence
+- Operationalize threat intelligence and detect at the edge
-- Empower threat hunters
+- Empower threat hunters with a data-centric investigation tool
-- Engineer and deploy detections

 If you're unsure whether VAST is the right tool for your use case, keep reading.